Senior Notions

 Arthritis xray

-Rest was scheduled rather than postponed.
-I stopped earlier, not because I was finished, but because stopping earlier meant the next day did not begin in recovery.
-I began earlier when it made sense to do so.
-When something remained unfinished, I left it without treating that as a deficit.
-It became tomorrow’s work.
+I started scheduling rest instead of postponing it.
+I stopped earlier, not because I was finished, but so the next day didn’t start in recovery mode.
+I began earlier when it made sense.
+If something remained unfinished, it became tomorrow’s work instead of a failure.

 Leave a Reply Cancel reply